slatedocs/slate/source/includes/android/_android.md

 Connection made to the service.
 Once bound to the service, the binder object is passed through to messenger to set it up

-> Please find examples in the Java tab

 ```java
     private final ServiceConnection mConnection = new ServiceConnection() {